And we’re off: Hiking in the jewel of the south

 Alpine Dolomites and Mediterranean enjoyment: in the northernmost province of Italy, also known by the Italian name of Alto Adige, quiet vineyards meet Mediterranean flair.
 At our Eurohike station in Bolzano we started the active season in June, somewhat later than usual but with great anticipation for our guests.
 As usual, we supplied our station with the new travel documents, visited our hotel partners and service providers and checked the route guidance for our trips.

 The whole team prepared intensively for the new situation in terms of hygiene and safety.
 So that your tour is guaranteed to be a healthy and relaxing experience, we have taken clear measures to ensure your safety, because this is of course a top priority for us.
-You can read more about the topic of safety while travelling on our Eurohike blog.
 In order to give you a little taster of a wonderful Eurohike hiking tour in South Tyrol, I have brought some nice impressions.

 Merano: Flowers, apple trees and grapevines